neilchvz/infrastructure-portfolio/bash/macos-networking/allow-non-admin-wifi-management/README.md

 ## Overview
-A shell script that grants standard (non-admin) macOS users the ability to manage their own WiFi configuration — including forgetting networks, changing DNS settings, and modifying network preferences — without requiring admin credentials or L1 technician involvement.
+A shell script that grants standard (non-admin) macOS users the ability to manage their own WiFi configuration, including forgetting networks, changing DNS settings, and modifying network preferences, without requiring admin credentials or L1 technician involvement.

 ## What this script does